Here you’ll find the perfect itinerary to visit New York City in 3 days – a great option for a weekend getaway.

 If you get hungry while in Brooklyn, grab something to eat at Time Out Market, or a pizza at Cecconi’s or Juliana’s, and have your coffee fix at % Arabica.

-When it’s time to head back to Manhattan, do it by crossing the Brooklyn Bridge by foot, and sunset is a beautiful time of the day to do so.
+When it’s time to head back to Manhattan, do it by crossing the Brooklyn Bridge on foot, and sunset is a beautiful time of the day to do so.
 The walk takes around 30 minutes and it’s one of the best things to do in New York City.

 Tip: if you want to cross the Brooklyn Bridge, the best view is from Brooklyn to Manhattan.
 This way you can see the entire skyline of the island from the bridge.
-If you choose to go the other way, you’ll be facing the buildings of Brooklyn (which though nice, are not as epic as the Manhattan’s skyline).
+If you choose to go the other way, you’ll be facing the buildings of Brooklyn (which though nice, are not as epic as Manhattan’s skyline).

 SUMMARY OF DAY 3 ITINERARY IN NEW YORK CITY